Add To Favorites

 Discover the significance of dates during and immediately after Ramadan.
 Study the date palm's botanical characteristics and create a replica of Eid al-Fitr.

-What holidays do you celebrate with certain foods?
+Ask students what holidays are celebrated with certain foods?
 Why are those foods eaten then?
 Is it because the food is ripe during that season or is there a tradition associated with it?
 For Islamic people, the fruit of the date palm tree takes on a greater significance during the month of Ramadan and Eid al-Fitr, the festival that follows the end of Ramadan fasting.

 Dates trees are very well suited to the desert.
 Their long, flexible trunks can withstand strong winds.
-Learn more about this tree's botanical features to discover more reasons why it grows well in such an extreme climate.
+Students will research and learn more about this tree's botanical features to discover more reasons why it grows well in such an extreme climate.

 All over the world, Islamic people break their daily Ramadan fast (Iftar) in the same way—by eating dates---even if they live thousands of miles from date palms.
 This is the way the Prophet Mohammed broke his fast 1,400 years ago.
 Ramadan marks the time when Allah (the Muslim name for God) started to reveal the Quran (holy book of Islam, often called the Koran) to Mohammed.

-Pop up your triarama and use Crayola School Glue to seal the bottom triangle under the floor.
+Pop up the triarama and use Crayola School Glue to seal the bottom triangle under the floor.

-On another piece of file folder, draw a date palm tree, ripe with dates ready to be picked.
-Include details from your study of the tree.
+On another piece of file folder, students draw a date palm tree, ripe with dates ready to be picked.
+Students should include details from their study of the tree.
 Cut it out.
 Cut another small piece of file folder and fold it to fit behind the trunk for support.
 Glue in place.
-Attach the tree to your scene.
+Attach the tree to the scene.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step